dlannan/ljos/README.md

 Thanks to Desvelao for a fantastic commandline toolkit: https://github.com/Desvelao/lummander

-Thanks to Antirex for an amazing little editor kilo: https://github.com/antirez/kilo
+Thanks to Antirez for an amazing little editor kilo: https://github.com/antirez/kilo

 24/10/2020 - kilo is not fully functional yet (need to sort out some library and linking issues).